wikipathways/pvjs/README.md

 ### loadDiagram
 Use the loadDiagram for more fine-grained control.
 Pass in a callback that is called with the instance of the manipulator so you can make changes to the diagram.
+The callback **will not** be called if an error (e.g. network error) occurs.

 ```javascript
 import { loadDiagram } from '@wikipathways/pvjs';